Keeping in Touch Days: Employee Rights and Pay for KIT Days

 When can KIT days be taken?

-KIT days provide a flexible way for employees to stay connected with their workplace during maternity, paternity, or adoption leave.
+KIT days provide a flexible way for employees to stay connected with their workplace during adoption, paternity, or maternity leave.

 Here’s an overview of when a KIT day can be taken: